TheEliForbes/cronus-monitoring/README.md

         > This runs a series of queries on the data endpoints, which should produce a large amount of data.

 5. Now that the stack is set up, define the TICKscripts.
+An automated method is given below, but you may read further on [TICKscripts](https://github.com/Eliforbes42/cronus-monitoring/blob/master/charts/kapacitor/TICKscripts/README.md) if you choose.

         5.1   `./copyTickScripts.sh`